 As your little one grows, they will go through a lot of clothing sizes, especially during their first year of life.
 Whether you are planning for future siblings or are on the receiving end of lots of baby clothes and items from friends, you can quickly become overwhelmed with piles of clothing.
-Not only does this take up precious storage space, it can be extremely frustrating sifting through incorrect sizes to find something for your little one to wear – especially when there is a sudden change in temp or you realise you have been cramming your little one’s toes into something that doesn’t fit anymore.
+Not only does this take up precious storage space, it can be extremely frustrating sifting through incorrect sizes to find something for your little one to wear…Especially when there is a sudden change in temperature or you realise you have been cramming your little one’s toes into something that doesn’t fit anymore.

 Managing the influx of hand-me-downs

 This is the time everyone likes to give us things.
 Whether it’s your sister-in-law, your friends, a work colleague – everyone!
 Once people know you’re having a baby, they will want to give you their hand-me-downs.
 Why?
 Because they’re dying to offload their hand-me-downs to someone that they love.
 It tends to be easier, for some reason, for people to give their hand-me-downs to somebody they already know than giving them to a charity.
 So you need to be prepared.